Samuel Z. Westerfield Jr.: Career

 He was one of the first black economists to join the diplomatic service and was considered an authority on the economic plight of Africa.

 Personal life

 In 1945, he married Helene Bryant, an educator and graduate of Spelman College.
 They had two children, Shelia and Samuel Z. Westerfield III.

 Death

-Westerfield suffered a fatal heart attack on July 19, 1972 at the embassy in Monrovia at the age of 52.
+Westerfield had a fatal heart attack on July 19, 1972, at the embassy in Monrovia at the age of 52.
 He had recently returned from a dinner party when he became ill.
 Shortly before his death, Westerfield and his wife, Helene, served as official hosts to Mrs. Richard Nixon who attended the inauguration ceremonies of Liberian President William Tolbert.
 The officially reported cause of death was coronary thrombosis.

 Legacy

 The National Economic Association (NEA) awards the "Samuel Z. Westerfield Jr. Award" every 3–5 years to African-American economists in recognition of outstanding scholarship, distinguished service, and overall excellence.
 This is the most prestigious award of the NEA.
 The award was presented first, posthumously, to Ambassador Westerfield.